cradlepoint/sdk-samples/Mobile_Site_Survey/readme.txt

 Added "version" to CSV filename, logs, and send-to-server payload.
 Added fields "cur_plmn", "tac", and "lac" to CSV and send-to-server payload.
 Added 5g-ready status indicator to results.

+2.5.8:
+Added MVNO support to carrier field to show HOMECARRID if different than CARRID